 - Yurakucho Subway Line [Stop: Y18]

 Roppongi – Entertainment District

-Roppongi (六本木) is a neighborhood in Tokyo that is known for its Roppongi Hills entertainment/business complex and its active nightlife, which is very popular with the foreign crowd.
-In addition to the nightclubs in the area, there are numerous Japanese hostess clubs and bars which cater to a young crowd.
+Roppongi (六本木) is a neighborhood in Tokyo that is known for its Roppongi Hills entertainment complex and its active nightlife, which is popular with the foreign crowd.
+In addition to the nightclubs in the area, there are numerous Japanese hostess clubs and bars that cater to a young crowd.

-In addition to checking out the nightlife in the area, make sure you do not miss the mega discount store Don Quijote which sells a number of goods ranging from various flavored Japanese Kit Kats to unique Halloween costumes to carpeted toilet seat covers; it is a great place to get quirky Japanese items and gifts.
+When you are in Roppongi, make sure you do not miss the mega discount store Don Quijote which sells a number of goods ranging from various flavored Japanese Kit Kats to carpeted toilet seat covers.
+Don Quijote is certainly a great place to get quirky Japanese items and gifts.

 If you are looking for fun things to do in Roppongi, Time Out Tokyo put out a massive list of 101 Things to do in Roppongi.